Hear My Train A Comin': Studio recordings

 Hendrix recorded several studio demo versions of "Hear My Train A Comin'" and some have appeared on various compilations over the years.
 Producer Alan Douglas issued the first version in 1975 on the second of his controversial albums, Midnight Lightning.
 It was fashioned from a demo recorded by the Experience on April 7, 1969.
 Douglas erased Redding's bass part and overdubbed new bass, guitar, and percussion parts by musicians who had never recorded with Hendrix.
-Shadwick describes it as "painfully out of tune" and its release as "unfortunate"; it has not been reissued.
+Shadwick describes it as "painfully out of tune" and its release as "unfortunate"; it has not been reissued until 2010 on Valleys of Neptune.

 At a February 17, 1969, rehearsal at the Olympic Studios before their upcoming London concerts, multiple takes of "Hear My Train A Comin'" were recorded by the Experience.
 The first take was later included on the 2000 The Jimi Hendrix Experience box set (re-released on Martin Scorsese Presents the Blues: Jimi Hendrix).
 During their following appearances at the Royal Albert Hall on February 18 and 24 (which turned out to be their last UK shows), the Experience were filmed and recorded performing the song.
 These have not been officially released because of contract disputes, but are frequently bootlegged.
 Two additional demos were recorded at the Record Plant in New York City in 1969.
 One, recorded on April 7 by the Experience, is included on 2010s Valleys of Neptune.
 On May 21, a second demo was recorded during Hendrix's first recording session with Billy Cox on bass and Buddy Miles on drums, who later performed on the live Band of Gypsys album.
-It was issued on People, Hell and Angels in 2013.
+A solo version from 1969 where the end of the second take was tagged onto the third take was mixed by Eddie Kramer and was issued on People, Hell and Angels in 2013.
 The April 9, 1969, Experience recording was ultimately released in 2018 on Both Sides of the Sky.